Atharva17R/Firefox-Extension-for-Mail-Tracking/README.md

 A lightweight Firefox extension to track when your email has been opened, similar to Mailtrack — built specifically for Mozilla Firefox.

  ## Features
--One-click tracking pixel copy
+- One-click tracking pixel copy
--Tracks if the recipient opens the email
+- Tracks if the recipient opens the email
--Logs timestamp and email ID when the pixel is triggered -Built using:
+- Logs timestamp and email ID when the pixel is triggered
+- Built using:
--Firefox WebExtension API
+- Firefox WebExtension API
--Node.js (backend)
+- Node.js (backend)

 project-root/
 ├── extension/